The Role of Identity Verification in Retail and E-Commerce

 The history of the e-commerce sector is closely associated with the history of the Internet.
 The year 1991 was the first time the Internet was opened for commercial use, and online shopping became possible for the public.
-However, in the beginning, the term e-commerce was used to execute transactions electronically with the help of technologies like Electronic Funds Transfer (EDT) and Electronic Data Interchange (EDI).
+However, in the beginning, the term e-commerce was used to execute transactions electronically with the help of technologies like Electronic Funds Transfer (EFT) and Electronic Data Interchange (EDI).
 Now, we have different marketplaces, like Temu or Amazon, with various dangers for users, including account takeovers, triangulation fraud, and more devious scams.

 What is KYC in E-Commerce?

 KYC, or Know Your Customer in e-commerce, is the process of verifying customer identities in order to check that the person purchasing items or services is legitimate.
 There are cases when customers use chargeback fraud to get refunds for received items or, on a more serious level, use stolen credit card details to make purchases.
+By verifying customers and conducting additional security measures, such as transaction monitoring or address verification, online merchants can be assured that their platforms are fraud-free.

 The History of Retail and E-Commerce

-People started defining eCommerce as buying products and services online in 2000.
+People started defining e-commerce as buying products and services online in 2000.
 During this time, numerous companies in Europe and the United States started repressing their internet services:

-- Amazon and eBay were among the first internet-based companies to permit electronic transactions.
+• Amazon and eBay were among the first internet-based companies to permit electronic transactions.
 In the United States, Amazon.com was one of the first e-commerce to start selling products.

-- Thanks to these companies, we now have a robust retail and e-commerce sector.
+• Thanks to these companies, we now have a robust retail and e-commerce sector.
 Amazon, eBay, Jingdong, Rakuten, and Alibaba are renowned names in the e-commerce industry today.

 Undoubtedly, the retail e-commerce industry has reached its zenith, but it doesn’t mean it will not be going through any challenges.
 From ever-increasing competition to maintaining customer loyalty to identity theft, many challenges exist for businesses in the retail e-commerce sector.